git/git/README.md

 ![DarkGit Logo](./images/darkgit-logo.png)

 Welcome to **DarkGit**, the dedicated Version Control System (VCS) for [DarkWebAI-Hub](your_darkwebai_hub_link).
 DarkGit is designed to facilitate seamless collaboration and efficient management of AI, Machine Learning, Neural Networks, and other codes in the DarkWebAI-Hub community.
+Darkgit is intended to be used on the Tor network, with better encryption and hashing features ensures that darkgit users remain anonymous

 ## 🎯 Our Mission